Cultura da Vinha - Ponta do Mistério

-The access is made by an extremely steep slope determining that this landscape constitutes an amphitheatre facing the sea and São Jorge Island.
+The access is made by an extremely steep slope determining that this landscape constituted an amphitheatre facing the sea and the island of São Jorge.

 Currently, it is an abandoned area where high vegetation hides the vineyard plots and with many wineries and wine presses.